klfarran/microbench-proj/README.md

 # CPU/ Memory Performance Microbenchmark Suite
 This project contains a set of 11 microbenchmarks which assess various aspects of a CPU / memory system.
+This suite requires a processor which employs x86 assembly.
 The microbenchmarks included are as follows:
 - **Function Call Overhead**
   - Measure the cost (in cycles) of invoking a function with an empty body, evaluated as a function of the number and type of arguments
   - Note- to change the type of argument passed, change the VAR_TYPE macro found in include/config.h